sauravrp/githubusers/README.md

 # Areas for Improvement
 - Code could use more comments.
+- On initial load, data is fetched from the network, inserted into the database and then only returned to the caller.
+This can be optimized to return first and insert into the datbase after.
 - More unit tests, instrumented tests, db test, UI tests and integration tests could be implemented.
 - Using an old version of Roboelectric due to issues with Mockk.
 - Support infinite scrolling with caching by using Remote Mediator and Paging from Paging 3 library.